-Creating a user-friendly design and layout that would be easy to navigate on any device, whether desktop or mobile, would also add a few points to your conversion rate.
-This is a task where marketing and technical teams can join their forces.
+Creating a user-friendly design and layout that would be easy to navigate on any device, whether desktop or mobile, will also add a few points to your conversion rate.
+This is a task where marketing and technical teams can join forces.

 How to Reduce Shopping Cart Abandonment

 Now that you’ve managed to put your finger on the cart abandonment rate, type, and cause, you can finally start searching for a remedy.
 Fortunately, there are plenty of solutions available, you just need to single out the most suitable ones.

 As a service provider, it’s your mission to turn the shopping process into a smooth experience from the moment a potential client enters the website.
 How can you do it?
 Here are some of the most effective ways:

 - Present customers with multiple shipping options.
 Some people are willing to wait if they get free shipping, but some prefer to pay to receive the order faster.